Automotive Electrics, Bachelor's Degree

 Your studies include natural sciences, automotive engineering, electrics and electronics, and machine technology.
 Please familiarise yourself with the curriculum before your studies begin.
 Your study group code is TXT26S1.

-Commencing your studies
+Commencing your studies with orientation days on 19-20 August

 All new students are expected to participate in the orientation days.
 During this time, you will receive essential information about your studies, enrol in autumn courses, and receive your study schedules.
 Orientation is also a good opportunity to meet fellow students, student tutors, and staff members.

-If you are unable to attend the orientation days, it is absolutely essential that you contact the Head of the Degree Programme or the Study Counsellor in advance.
+If you are unable to attend the orientation days, it is absolutely essential that you contact the head of the degree programme or the study counsellor in advance.
 Their contact information can be found below.

 Study schedule